 Registration of Student Organizations

 Any student organization wishing to function under the Lasell College name, or wishing to utilize campus facilities, must be registered with the Office of Student Activities.
+For further information you may also check out the Student Organization Manual.
 Student organization policies include:

 - No student organization may discriminate on the basis of race, color, religion, gender, national or ethnic origin, age, sexual orientation, handicap or disability, or an individual's previous affiliation in criteria for membership, assignment of voting privileges, rank or office.

 - Student organizations must register with the Office of Student Activities at the beginning of each academic year by submitting a Student Club/Organization Registration Packet.
 Dates are publicized by the Office of Student Activities at the beginning of the academic year.
 This packet includes an officer roster and anti-hazing information which must be signed.

 - All recognized student organizations are required to complete an Event Registration form with the Office of Student Activities, for any programs or events held outside of the scope of organizational meetings.
 This form is designed to assist student organizations in planning better programs and maximizing the resources available.
 Event Registration forms are due at least ten (10) business days prior to the event.
 Students must work with the Coordinator for Student Organizations to complete the form.

 - All student organizations must adhere to College policies whether they are on- or off-campus.
 Student organizations alleged to be in violation of College policies will be referred to the Director of Student Activities and may be subject to a hearing through the campus Conduct System, and may possibly lose their registration privileges.

 - New organizations may form at any time by meeting with the Coordinator for Student Organizations.
 Registered organizations may also seek recognition from the Student Government Association making them eligible for funding.
 Please see the Office of Student Activities for more information.

 Privileges of Registered Student Organizations